Edwin-Isidory/ils.doctoral.seminar.2024.github.io/abstracts.md

 These are especially implementation including design and coding guidance together with review methods as well as verification and validation.
 While validation and release management turn into to bigger concern especially for autonomous driving experience of aviation in certification methods is looked at.
 As a last step, post development steps are compared in order to check which lessons learned from SW field updates or incident management can be taken.

-**Model-based Avionics Cybersecurity Framework for Identification of Risk and Evaluation (MACSFIRE)**
+**10. Model-based Avionics Cybersecurity Framework for Identification of Risk and Evaluation (MACSFIRE)**

 Security Risk Assessment (SRA) is an extensive process, to verify that a proposed design will fulfill certain cyber-security related requirements.
 The aviation industry experienced a significant change after 2021, when an amendment to the certification specifications for civil aircraft the authorities required security risk assessments to be carried out while developing certifiable aircraft.
 Nowadays, most of the assessment is done manually and is reliant on expert knowledge.
 Manual SRA for large system of systems, like an aircraft, is extensive, error prone and costly.
 While frameworks and guidelines for conducting SRA manually, like the NIST Risk Management Framework or the aviation standards RTCA DO-326 and DO-356 exist, there is no software framework which automatically or semi-automatically conducts SRA.